At a glance: Medicare enrollment in Delaware

 - Delaware law protects access to Medigap plans for enrollees under age 65.
 But premiums are higher for those under 65, and drastically higher for under-65 enrollees who have end-stage renal disease.

 - More than 60% of Delaware Medicare beneficiaries have stand-alone Medicare Part D prescription coverage.

 - Per-enrollee spending for Medicare in Delaware is about 3% lower than the national average.

 How high is Medicare enrollment in Delaware?

 As of July 2020, there were 213,668 people enrolled in Medicare in Delaware.
 That’s nearly 22 percent of the state’s total population, compared with a little less than 19 percent of the United States population enrolled in Medicare.

-Delaware is in the top ten states in the US in terms of having the highest percentage of elderly residents.
+Delaware is in the top ten states in the US in terms of the percentage of elderly residents.
 Although Medicare enrollment in Delaware covers both aged and disabled populations (including people with ALS or end-stage renal disease), 86 percent of enrollees attain Medicare eligibility in Delaware due to being at least 65 years old, versus just 14 percent who are eligible due to a disability.